triple-core-labs/quantum-orb/README.md

 cd frontend  && npm test && npm run build
 ```

+With the whole stack running, `cd frontend && npm run e2e` drives a real browser
+through it: a wallet is injected that forwards every call to the local chain, an
+orb is opened, and the test waits for the relayer to reveal it and the indexer
+to report it back through the API.
+Those specs need the stack, so CI does not
+run them.

 Contract coverage sits at 99% of statements and 93% of branches, and
 `scripts/check-coverage.js` fails the build below the floor.
 Four GitHub Actions
 workflows run the same commands, plus an ABI drift guard that fails if the